feldtsen/obtuse-dit257/individual-reflections/week7/joachim.md

 # B
 Since we are reaching the course end, we have some paperwork to write.
 Communication will be the key to our success.
 Also, we need to add some final modifications to the app.
+Still not completely happy with how the app looks, so I'll continue, with Malin, to improve the UI.

 # A -> B
 Use the communication tools we have available (mainly that is Slack), have more physical meetings and have a good look at Trello on what needs to get done.